Acry/SDL-Ball/docs/Developer/CURRENT.md

   Mixed approach for now, on collision in GameObjectManagers no convex paddle for now, just a simple rectangle, set angle

-Brick-> shrink away on life lost or explode
+Brick → shrink away on life lost or explode

 Solve logic issue kill, collide, render:
 Paddle-Spawn, Paddle Despawn - on level completed, Paddle explode